 What is a JSON Web Token?
 (JWT)

-Although JSON Web Tokens can also be encrypted to provide secrecy between two parties,we will be focusing on signed tokens.
-Signed tokens are very useful as they provide a way for the receiving party to verify the claims within the token.
+Although JSON Web Tokens can optionally be encrypted using JWE to provide additional secrecy between two parties, we will be focusing on signed tokens.
+Signed tokens are useful as they provide a way for the receiving party to verify the claims within the token.